-For experienced programmers of C, C++, C#, and other Java-like languages, Java Programming training, provides thorough training in Java, including structured and object-oriented concepts and techniques, and including key features of the Core API such as collections and streams.
+For experienced programmers of C, C++, C#, and other Java-like languages, Java Programming training provides thorough training in Java.
+This includes structured and object-oriented concepts and techniques, and along with key features of the Core API such as collections and streams.

 For those less experienced programmers, or for people with experience in languages that are not much like Java — e.g. COBOL, PL/SQL, scripting languages — we provide a combination of courses: Introduction to Java training, provides a more gradual introduction to Java, and in combination with Intermediate Java Programming training, assures that students learn the same complete set of skills and APIs.